NathanaelA/nativescript-websockets/src/README.md

 ##### Notes: in the Advanced WebSocket you can re-open a closed WebSocket...

 ### Common Functions between Advanced and Browser WebSockets

+#### Clears the memory used by the websocket
+#### .unref()
+Do to the way GC works, we have to keep a hard reference so that your websocket doesn't disappear mid-use.
+We automatically call this function on close of browser based websockets.
+On advanced sockets because you can reopen them again, you are responsible to call this when you are totally done with the socket.

 #### Closes the open Socket
 #### .close(code, reason)